MCP Workflow Guide for Product Managers

 - Monday: Check interview progress across active studies

-- Wednesday: Review new completed interviews and emerging themes
+- Wednesday: Review new completed interviews and structured question results

 - Friday: Generate updated reports if you have new interviews